aprilkrg/wuxia-tamagotchi/PLAN.md

 - eatStat
 - sleepStat

+Create static variables in the classes so that I can access the current instances elsewhere in the code!!!! === BRAIN BLAST

+DOM RENDERING:
+have one function for rendering the dom, so that that function can be called every half second or something, and that can handle updating the stats and stuff what needs to be rendered?:
+- messages
+- stats

 ### VISUAL IMPROVEMENTS
 - animate the avatar to bounce up and down, or slide right and left